prsmjs/devtools/README.md

 <h1 align="center">@prsm/devtools</h1>

-Read-only Express middleware dashboard for observing prsm infrastructure at runtime.
-Mount it, pass your instances, get a live UI.
+Read-only Express middleware that provides a live dashboard for observing prsm infrastructure at runtime.
+Pass your instances and mount the router to get a full UI.

 <p align="center">
   <img src=".github/record.png" width="800" alt="realtime records view">